Richa-Vasavi/bit-architects_cs683_cp/README.md

 If no arguments are passed then both Qualcomm and SPEC will be downloaded.

-TODO: manuall installation
+To manually deploy the traces create the corresponding directories in traces:

+	mkdir -p ./traces/qualcomm_srv
+ 	mkdir -p ./traces/spec
+Download the Qualcomm Sever and SPEC CPU 2006/2017 workloads from https://doi.org/10.5281/zenodo.10959704,  https://doi.org/10.5281/zenodo.10959704 and https://doi.org/10.5281/zenodo.10960003, and extract them in their corresponding directories.
+The ./traces/qualcomm_srv and ./traces/spec directories should contain the *.champsimtrace.xz files.

 ## Running experiments to collect data

-First prepare the simulation environment, if not done already.
+First prepare the simulation environment, if not done already:

+	cd itp_asplos25_AE
 	source env.sh

 To collect the necessary experimental data to recreate the most improtant plots, simply run the following command: